Circumcision and Cancer

 Penile Cancer

 Penile cancer is one of the rarest cancers - rarer even than breast cancer in men - and figures for it are hard to come by.
 Circumcised men get penile cancer at about the same tiny rate as intact men.
-Studies that seemed to show a correlation had not been corrected for age; penile cancer is a disease of old men, and the old men with cancer in the studies had simply been born at a time when circumcision was less customary than when the younger men without cancer were born.
+Early studies that seemed to show a correlation had not been corrected for age; penile cancer is a disease of old men, and the old men with cancer in the studies had simply been born at a time when circumcision was less customary than when the younger men without cancer were born.
 When men of the same ages were compared, the correlation vanished.

 This graph illustrates both the rarity of penile cancer and its lack of connection with circumcision: